yxLOL/yxLOL.github.io/_posts/2022-05-12-china-debate.md

 ## China in Africa
 ### Specter of Global China

+- South-south cooperation
+- What's so different about Chinese capital?

 ## BLM

 The roundatable was really hard to follow and I need to take breaks in reading because it was... very bad.
 I organize the quotes according to the speech they make [here](https://docs.google.com/spreadsheets/d/1t9SMbOnWPJwVVOOIZkSjvA5v59Cfmfm2jjpCCQQ8UvE/edit?usp=sharing)